 Singapore is the most competitive economy in the world (IMD, 2019), as well as the most advanced and stable country both in political and financial terms in the Southeast Asia.
 It ranks second in the world for investment potential, and third in openness to international trade.

-The local business culture reflects a steep trend towards ecology, green building, functionality and connectiveness; being necessary to obtain all the pertinent Green Labels, licences and local partners established by its legislation before being able to operate in the country.
+The local business culture heads towards ecology, green building, functionality and connectivity; being necessary to obtain all the pertinent Green Labels, licences and local partners established by its legislation before being able to operate in the Country.

-The commercial mindset is deeply rooted in the win-win-win approach, with personal networking and proven track records being of great importance to enter the market.
+The commercial mindset is deeply rooted in Singaporeans, always with a win-win-win mindset, with personal networking and proven track records being of great importance to enter the market.

 |2||Index of Economic Freedom|

 |3||Densely populated countries in the world 2020|